News

 5

-Pete about 8 years ago
+Pete over 8 years ago

 One problem I see with today's approach to dorm security, is that once past the door, everyone assumes you belong.
 Back in the 70's we had security, but it was of a different nature.
 A lot of it was human recognition, and if you did not recognize someone, you asked if you could help them.
 We had "urchin" alerts that everyone knew about.
 Many of the most open dorms had the best safety records, because no one was lax about it, while those with the most rigid rules often had more incidents.